markintoshplus/CSEG-PrelimLabExam-TicTacToe/README.md

 3. Players take turns by clicking on the board positions.
 4. The game continues until either player wins or a tie occurs.
 5. After each game, you will be prompted to play again.
 Choose "Yes" to play another round or "No" to exit.
+6. You can view the history of recent matches and detailed move-by-move history of each game.

 ## Database Schema